New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing: Types of minimal models

 where $L_i\ (i=e,\mu,\tau)$ are the left-handed lepton doublets, $(e_R^{},\mu_R^{},\tau_R^{})$ are the right-handed lepton singlets, and $H$ is the Higgs doublet in the SM.
-In eq.~\eqref{eq:Lag-typeII1}, the dots indicate the contraction of the SU(2)$_L$ indices.
-It is assumed that $H$ and $\Phi_{+1}$ acquire nonzero vacuum expectation values (VEVs) as
+In eq.~\eqref{eq:Lag-typeII1}, the middle dots ($\cdot$) between the SU(2)$_L$ doublet fields indicate the contraction of the SU(2)$_L$ indices.
+It is assumed that $H$ and $\Phi_{+1}$ acquire non-zero VEVs as

 where $\sqrt{v_1^2 + v_2^2} = v \simeq 246\,\GeV$ is satisfied.
 After the EW and U$(1)_{L_\mu - L_\tau}$ symmetry breaking, the above Yukawa interaction terms lead to the neutrino Dirac and Majorana mass terms: